 Developed by the Resort Community of Whistler (BC).
 "Sustainable purchasing is about including social, environmental, financial and performance factors in a systematic way.
 It involves thinking about the reasons for using the product (the service) and assessing how these services could be best met.
 If a product is needed, sustainable purchasing involves considering how products are made, what they are made of, where they come from and how they will be used and disposed of."
 These guidelines offer a glossary, tools, purchasing assessments for key product classes, and worksheets for assessing unique or infrequently purchased items.

 - Responsible Purchasing Network

-- Lead story of ACCED-I's e-Communique on sustainability in the context of on-campus meetings.
+- ACCED-I's e-Communique.
 The Association of Collegiate Conference and Events Directors-International's (ACCED-I) first installment of a two-part article on campus sustainability as it relates to greening conferences and events held on college and university campuses.
 Part one of Environmental Sustainability in Conference & Event Services, by Scott D. Doyle, residential and event services at Cornell University, appears in the April/May 2006 of ACCED-I's member publication e-Communique.

 ACUPCC webcasts sponsored by HEASC Members